 The other songs include Phir na Kije, Us Pyar Ka Tauba, Do Boondein Sawan Ki, Aasman Mein Hai Khuda Aur Zameen Mein Hum and the refrain modified from Woh Subah Kabhi To Aayegi at the end of the film – Woh Subah Hum Hi Layenge.
 Again, the last shows Sahir’s inclinations of the people having to collectively bring about a change – This was also echoed earlier by Sahir in Naya Daur (1957) as well with Saathi Haath Badana.

 Released in 1958, Phir Subah Hogi continues to be as relevant in today’s time.
 The same problems of poverty, homelessness, exploitation of the poor, corruption plague the nation today in fact more so.
-In fact for millions even today it is a fact of life that Sone Ko Ghar Nahin Hai Sara Jahan Humara.
-Today, so many years after Independence one still cannot help but still fervently hope Woh Subah Kabhi to Aayegi…
+In fact, for millions even today it is a harsh reality in their lives that Sone Ko Ghar Nahin Hai Sara Jahan Humara.
+Today, so many years after Independence one still cannot help but still fervently hope that yes, Woh Subah Kabhi to Aayegi…

 Hindi, Drama, Black & White